 At Arunside we follow the West Sussex Agreed Syllabus for Religious Education.
 This provides a framework from which we develop learning opportunities such as direct RE lessons, collective worship times including different celebrations, and visits and visitors where different religions can be explored.
 We also provide activities where children can explore their social, moral, spiritual and cultural development both close to home and in the context of the wider world.
 Wherever possible, RE concepts and beliefs are explored, developed and recorded in a variety of ways and this allows children to engage at different levels and through different mediums according to their own confidence and abilities.

 The WSCC Agreed Syllabus states that Christianity should be studied in both KS1 and KS2 with other principal religions being introduced as the children move up the school.
-At Arunside we have children from a wide range of religions and we ensure that from Early Years, we are acknowledging and including religions at an age appropriate level so that every child feels valued and included in our school community.
+At Arunside, we have children from a wide range of religions and we ensure that from Early Years, we are acknowledging and including religions at an age appropriate level so that every child feels valued and included in our school community.
 Children will be introduced to different religions and they will revisit religions as they move up the school, thus allowing them to develop ideas and understanding of the religion, making further links between learning and encouraging deeper consideration of impact of religions and worldviews.
+We ensure this happens by following the Discovery RE Scheme of work which links with our Jigsaw Scheme of work for PSHE.

 Ofsted stated in 2019 that,